-It is difficult to find because it takes total commitment to the truth of God.
-In order to make sure that one has chosen the right path, one must spend much time and effort in seeking the Father's will, in prayerful fellowship with him, in the study of his word, and in meditation on the things that pertain to his way of life.
+It is difficult to find because it takes total commitment to the Father's truth.
+In order to make sure that one has chosen the right path, one must spend much time and effort in seeking the Father's will in prayerful fellowship with him, in the study of his word, and in meditation on the things which pertain to his way of life.

 THE SEVEN CHURCHES